ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-options.md

 - **Enable Workflow**.
 Use customised workflows to manage articles.

-## Quick Tips
+## Tips

 - Inexperienced users can keep the default values here.
 - Experienced users can save time by creating appropriate default values here.
   New menu items and articles will then be able to use the default values for most options.
 - All values set here can be overridden at the menu item, category, or article level.